 - Train the plants and make it easier to maintain when the time comes to cut back and prune.

 When deciding where to plant your blackberries, choose a site that has not had tomatoes, green peppers, potatoes, or brinjals growing there over the last 5 years.
-These plants host a fungus called Verticillium, which blackberries are susceptible to.
+These plants host a fungus called Verticillium, which blackberries are susceptible to, so growing blackberries in the same soil is not advisable.

-How to transplant a blackberry into a bigger tub
+How to transplant a Blackberry bush into a bigger tub

 This short step by step guide explains how you can get fruit from your blackberry in 130-150 days.